 ½ cup of chopped green onions

 In a large saucepan add golden Yukon potatoes and carrots.
 Fill pot with water until vegetables are just covered.
 Bring to a boil and cook for 10-12 minutes.
 Drain carrots and potatoes and add to a blender or Vitamix.
-Add in garlic cloves, olive oil, white wine vinegar, grated cheddar cheese, kosher salt, and black pepper.
+Add in garlic cloves, olive oil, white wine vinegar, grated cheddar cheese, and salt to taste.
 Blend cheese base mixture for 30-60 seconds or until smooth and creamy.
 Reserve ½-1/2 cup for soup garnish and set aside the rest.

 In a large dutch oven heat olive oil one medium heat for 30 seconds.
-Add in diced onion, celery stalks, garlic and thyme leaves.
+Add in diced onion and celery stalks.
 Sauté mixture for a few minutes or until the onions are translucent.
+Add in garlic and sauté a couple minutes more.
 To the same pot add the chopped broccoli and sauté for 5 minutes.
-Add in miso paste, cayenne pepper, black pepper, salt and stir together.
-Add vegetable broth and cover pot for 15 minutes.
+Add in cayenne or red pepper flakes, a good pinch of salt and a few grinds of black pepper and stir together.
+Add broth and cover pot for 15 minutes.
 (For the garnish, I took a couple pieces of broccoli out of the pot after it had cooked for a couple minutes).

 Transfer the entire mixture with a ladle into large blender or Vitamix and add in cheese sauce.
 You may need to do this in two batches.
 Blend soup for 30-60 seconds or until smoothness level is achieved (I like it a little chunky but mostly smooth).
+You can always add in a little almond milk or more broth if it’s too thick for your liking.
 Transfer soup back to the pot and heat on low or serve right away.
 Top soup bowls with a few tablespoons of remaining cheese sauce, green onions and chopped broccoli.
 Enjoy!